sigopt/sigopt-spark/README.md

-# SigSpark
+# sigopt-spark

-Compiles against the Spark 2.0 build.
+Compiles against the Spark 1.6.1 build on scala 2.10 and 2.11.

-SigSpark integrates SigOpt's functionality into Spark for performing Bayesian optimization over hyperparameters.
-It is designed to automatically run experiments in a manner that iteratively adjusts parameter values so as to minimize some user-defined objective over a pre-defined state space in as few runs as possible.
+sigopt-spark integrates SigOpt's functionality into Spark for performing Bayesian optimization over hyperparameters.
+You can use this as a drop-in replacement for CrossValidator.
+Just provide your SigOpt client token and the number of iterations you'd like to use.

 ####Example Usage